olajideolamide/dex/docs/content/docs/configuration/config-reference.md

   - Notes: Adds a breadcrumb for certain CI events.

 {{< callout type="info" >}}
-`maxBreadcrumbs`, `maxSpans`, `maxLifecycleMarkers`, `duplicateQueryThreshold`, `nPlusOneQueryThreshold`, and `breadcrumbDbQueries` exist as config knobs, but are not currently enforced everywhere.
-If you need hard caps, rely on `maxLifecycleItems` and the JSON byte limits for now.
+If you need hard caps, rely on `maxLifecycleItems` and the JSON byte limits.
 {{< /callout >}}

 ## Redaction / scrubbing